 As California Goes, So Goes the Nation?
-The Impact of Board Gender Quotas on Firm Performance and the Director Labor Market
+Board Gender Quotas and the Legislation of Non-Economic Values

 Suggested Citation: Suggested Citation